-- the thermostat tells you the battery is low and it needs to turn off
+- The thermostat notifies you that the battery is low and it needs to shut itself down

-- the thermostat’s animated properties are slower than usual
+- The thermostat’s animated properties are slower than usual

-- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”
+- The thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is black and unresponsive (you may also observe a blinking red or green light above the display)
+- The thermostat’s display is dark and unresponsive (you may also have a blinking red or green light above the display)

-If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
+If you have gone through both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Comfortech Service Experts Heating & Air Conditioning installed your Nest Thermostat, please give us a call at 601-852-3105 or schedule an appointment online.
+If Stallion Heating and Air Conditioning set up your Nest Thermostat, please give us a call at 215-259-5850 or schedule an appointment online.

 And if you’ve got another issue, such as a warning from Nest that your furnace is shutting down, then your thermostat may not be the problem at all.
 You may need to call Stallion Heating and Air Conditioning as one of Philadelphia‘s premier furnace experts to fix your system.

 Additionally, do not let this issue panic you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is really saving money for you all hours of the day.
 When set it up correctly, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings daily, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.

 What to Do When Your Gas Appliance is Red-Tagged?